Mapping Platonic Scholarship in Scopus

 5. A Preview of the Dataset

-title creator publicationName publisher year issn eIssn volume issue page_range doi cited_by_count aggregation_type subtype affiliation_name affiliation_city affiliation_country publisher_country
+creator title publicationName publisher year issn volume issue page_range cited_by_count aggregation_type subtype affiliation_name affiliation_city affiliation_country publisher_country

 6. Number of Publications on Plato by Year